cryptohackathon/ace-net/README.md

 ## Getting started <a name="getting_started"/>

+This is a quick intro to run demo.
+Find more detailed instructions in the project subdirectories.

 ### [api-back](/api-back)
 Required: [node.js](https://nodejs.org/)

 Run `npm install` and `npm run dev` to start the server on port 9500.
-Access Swagger with API documentation on `localhost:9500/api-doc/`.
+Access Swagger with [API documentation](https://cryptohackathon.github.io/ace-net/) on `localhost:9500/api-doc/`.

 ### [test-clients](/test-clients)
 Required: [go](https://golang.org/), [GoFE](https://github.com/fentec-project/gofe)